7 Things To Do on the Gili Islands

-- Surfing Gili T is un-crowded and suitable for experienced surfers who are willing to wait for large swells.
-Though the dry season of May to October is best, the wet months of January to June provide 1 – 2 metre swells.
+- Gili T is uncrowded and suitable for experienced surfers who are willing to wait for large swells.
+Though the dry season of May to October is best, the wet months of January to June provide 1 – 2 m swells.
 Surf during high tide for fast waves and steep barrels.

-- Surfing Gili Meno showcases a nice break called Secrets, located 100m off the beach.
-Secrets lacks consistency, but that means crowds are small to non-existent.
+- Gili Meno showcases a nice break called Secrets, located 100m off the beach.
+Secrets lacks consistency, which means small to none crowds.
 Good conditions provide a fast, long, hollow right with barrels and walls that are worth the wait.

 See this post for a more comprehensive guide on surfing the Gili Islands.

-Snorkelling is one of the most popular and rewarding things to do on the Gili Islands because of the incredible coral reefs, tropical fish and sea turtles.
-There are numerous spots on all 3 islands and local dive shops can arrange snorkelling programs as well as rent equipment.
+Snorkelling is one of the most popular and rewarding things to do on the Gili Islands.
+This happends because of the incredible coral reefs, tropical fish and sea turtles.
+There are numerous spots on all 3 islands and local dive shops can arrange snorkelling programs along with equipment.
 Independent snorkelling off some of the beaches is doable as well, but caution is advised due to strong ocean currents and using fins is strongly advised.